Colored HOMFLY-PT polynomials of quasi-alternating $3$-braid knots: Introduction

-Knot theory is the branch of low dimensional topology concerned with the study of the spatial configurations of embedded circles in the 3-dimensional space.
-These embeddings are considered up to natural deformations called isotopies.
-It is well known that the study of knots and links up to isotopies is equivalent to the study of their regular planar projections up to some local moves.
-A link projection is called alternating if the overpass and the underpass alternate as one travels along any component of the link.
-The class of alternating links is of central importance in classical knot theory and the study of the Jones polynomials of these links led to the solution of long-standing conjectures in knot theory \cite{Th}.
-Indeed, certain quantum invariants reflect the alternating property of the link in a very obvious way.
-It was also proved that these links are homologically thin in both Khovanov and link Floer homology.
-Moreover, the Heegaard Floer homology of the branched double cover of an alternating link $L$ depends only on the determinant of the link, ${\rm{Det}}(L)$.
-These interesting homological properties extend to a wider class of links called quasi-alternating links.
-Unlike alternating links which admit a simple diagrammatic description, quasi-alternating links are defined in a recursive way which makes the characterization of these links by the only use of the definition a very challenging task.\\ For $m>1$, let $\mathcal{B}_m $ be the group of braids on $m$ strands.
+For $m>1$, let $\mathcal{B}_m $ be the group of braids on $m$ strands.
 It is well known that any link in the 3-dimensional space can be represented as the closure of an $m$ braid.
 The smallest such integer $m$ is called the braid index of the link.
 Links of braid index $2$ are torus links.
 Links of braid index $3$ have been subject to extensive study.
 Indeed, braids on 3 strands have been classified, up to conjugacy, into normal forms, see \cite{Mu}.
 This classification led to a better understanding of 3-braid links.
 In particular, alternating links of braid index 3 have been classified by Stoimenow \cite{St}.
 Quasi-alternating links of braid index $3$ have been characterized by Baldwin \cite{Ba}.
 Other than a finite number of links, any quasi-alternating link of braid index three is the closure of a braid of the form $\sigma_1^{p_1}\sigma_2^{-q_1}\dots \sigma_1^{p_n}\sigma_2^{-q_n}h^{\ell}$ where $p_i,q_i$ are positive integers, $h$ is the central braid $(\sigma_1\sigma_2)^3$, and $\ell=0,1,$ or $-1$.
 If $p_i=m_1$ for all $ i$ and $q_i=m_2$ for all $i$ then this link is denoted by $\hat{Q}_3(m_1,-m_2,n,\ell)$.
 These links are refereed to as twisted generalized hybrid weaving knots.
 Note that the case $m_1=m_2=1$ and $\ell=0$, corresponds to the classical class of weaving links.
 If $m_1=m_2$ and $\ell=0$, then we obtain the hybrid weaving links whose colored HOMFLY-PT polynomials have been recently studied in \cite{VRR}.
 One may easily see that these hybrid weaving links are alternating.
-The purpose of this paper is to extend the work in \cite{VRR} to a wider class of links which in particular includes quasi-alternating non-alternating links.
+The purpose of this paper is to extend the work in \cite{VRR} to a wider class of links which in particular includes a large family of links which are quasi-alternating but not alternating.
 More precisely, we study the colored HOMFLY-PT polynomial of the links $\hat{Q}_3(m_1,-m_2,n,\ell) $ using a modified version of the Reshitikhin-Turaev method.
 Our main result is an explicit formula for the HOMFLY-PT polynomials of these class of links.\\